ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: conditional_jump_trigger_terminal_name

+        Specifies the terminal name from which the exported conditional jump trigger signal may be routed to other instruments through the PXI trigger bus.
+You can use this signal to trigger other instruments when the conditional jump trigger instance asserts on the digital pattern instrument.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an